Exam results: What next?

 What happens if my UCAS Track status does not change?

 If your offer is still showing as conditional, there may be a few explanations.
 We may still be waiting to receive all your results.
-If you were asked to meet a certain qualification, it is your responsibility to submit these to us - we cannot confirm an offer without verifying these results.
-Please contact our relevant admissions team to submit outstanding results.
+If you were asked to meet a certain qualification, it is your responsibility to submit these to us – we cannot confirm an offer without verifying these results.
+Please contact the relevant Admissions Team to submit outstanding results.

 My place has been confirmed